Pedee people: 17th century

 In 1737, the Pedee tribe petitioned South Carolina for a parcel of land to live upon.
 They, along with their Natchez cousins were moved to a 100 acre parcel provided by James Coachman in 1738.
 This land was in Berkeley County, along the Edisto River.

 In the 1740s, the Pedee, along with the Sara, Yuchi, Natchez, and Cape Fear Indians, were known as "settlement Indians," by South Carolinian English settlers.
 Anthropologists James Mooney and John R. Swanton both wrote that in 1744 the Natchez and Pedee attacked and killed several Catawba people, so the Catawba drove them into European settlements.
 Mooney wrote of the Pedee that, "In 1746 they and the Sara are mentioned as two small tribes, which had been long incorporated with the Catawba.
 They were restless under the connection, however, and again Governor Glen had to interfere to prevent their separation."
 Like neighboring tribes during this era, the Pedee owned African-American slaves.

 In 1751, at an intertribal conference in Albany, New York, the Pedee were recorded as being a small tribe living among European colonists.
 In 1752, Catawba envoys encouraged the Pedee to settle with their tribe.
 Governor John Glen spoke to Catawba leader King Haigler on May 29, 1755, and said South Carolina had "persuaded the Charraws, Waccamaws, and some of the Pedees to join you [the Catawba]."
 When Cherokee killed Pedee and Waccamaw people in 1755, they were still living in European settlements.
 This 1755 mention was the second-to-last historical record of the Pedee people until the 20th century.

+19th century

 Swanton wrote, "In 1808 White neighbors remembered when as many as 30 Pedee and Cape Fear Indians lived in their old territories," but "In 1808 the Pedee and Cape Fear tribes were represented by one half-breed woman."

 Language

 The Pedee language was extinct by the 19th century.
-No words from the language were recorded, but linguists suspect the language belonged to the Catawban languages, or Eastern Siouan language branch of the Siouan language family.
-Pedee may have been a dialect of the Catawba language, which is also extinct.
+No words from the language were recorded, but linguists suspect it may have been an Eastern Siouan language.
+Late linguist Blair A. Rudes believed Pedee may have been a Catawban dialect.